SamusAranX/MinimalMIDIPlayer/README.md

 ## Known issues
 * Because this is based on Apple’s own AVMIDIPlayer, customizability is basically non-existent.
 This thing can play MIDI files with custom soundfonts and that’s it.
-* Currently, this app only checks for SF2 files in the same folder.
-DLS support will come later.
+* ~~Currently, this app only checks for SF2 files in the same folder.
+DLS support will come later.~~ Added in v1.1
+* This app will ignore all files that are dropped onto its dock icon.
+This, too, will be possible in a later version.

 ## Feedback and support
 Just tweet at me [@SamusAranX](https://twitter.com/SamusAranX) or [drop me a mail](mailto:hallo@peterwunder.de).